-I'm a 4th year CS student at University of California, Berkeley, and I'm interested in full-stack software engineering.
-I grew up in Portland, OR, and chose to come to Berkeley in order to learn and experience new opportunities.
+I'm a software engineer currently working at Blizzard Entertainment.
+I grew up in Portland, OR, and graduated from UC Berkeley in 2017, majoring in computer science.
 I enjoy working on challenging projects, whether alone or collaborating with a team.
 In my free time I enjoy watching web series and playing games with friends.

-Now that I'm a senior at UC Berkeley, I've had to opportunity to take a lot of the computer science classes here.
-I've learned about core topics ranging from high-level (Object-Oriented Programming, Data Structures) to low-level (Assembly language, processor design, operating systems).
-I've also been able to delve into more specific topics such as Operating Systems, Networks, Databases, Algorithms, AI, Design and Graphics.
+While I was a student at UC Berkeley, I had the opportunity to take a variety of computer science courses.
+I learned about core topics ranging from high-level (Object-Oriented Programming, Data Structures) to low-level (Assembly language, processor design).
+I also delved into more specific topics as operating systems, networks, databases, algorithms, AI, design and graphics.

 Interning at Blizzard was literally a dream come true for me.
 I met so many awesome people and learned a lot about what it's like working the game industry.
 I worked on a project with another intern throughout the entire summer, and learned many new frameworks in order to solve the problems that I encountered.
 The internship was one of the best experiences of my life and I highly recommend it to others.

 When I started at Integra I had no prior knowledge of relational databases, so I spent the first day devoting myself to learning concepts and how to code in SQL.
 By the end of the first day I was starting to work on simple tasks, and within a couple of weeks I was up to speed with the team and starting to work on relevant projects.
 The experience I gained there was immensely helpful for me in terms of knowing how to work alone and with a team in a professional environment.

 This was my first experience with software engineering.
 Although I wasn't directly coding, I used their proprietary software to create an eBook version of Euclid's Elements with interactive colored diagrams that helped users understand the proofs in the book.